What is Psychotherapy

 Along with relevant clinical examples, we have provided a description of several aspects of this process:

 - Why do patients come for help?: Patients generally consult a psychotherapist because of some distressing feeling they are having.
 The therapist is well advised to assume that the patient may not be at all aware of the underlying problems in relationships, for example, that could end up in the depression which they describe as the reason for coming for help.
 Interviewing skill and capacity to grasp the inner life of the patient are crucial components of initial interviews, as well was being important throughout treatment.
-Helping the patient clarify the problem in a way the patient finds meaningful is often the first most important building block to develop the therapeutic alliance.
+Helping the patient clarify the problem in a way the patient finds meaningful is often the first, most important building block to develop a therapeutic alliance.

 - The therapeutic alliance: An integral part of the psychotherapy process involves forging and maintaining the sense that patient and psychotherapist are working together collaboratively on common, shared goals, and with agreed-upon means of achieving these goals.
 This therapeutic alliance between psychotherapist and patient has been shown to correlate strongly with successful outcomes in psychotherapy, perhaps more than anything else.
 There are many factors that contribute to a stronger therapeutic alliance between patient and psychotherapist, and other issues that could contribute to a weaker alliance.
-Character problems of the patient may interfere with the formation of a trusting therapeutic alliance, and the therapist’s skill in addressing these difficulties in the therapeutic relationship has been shown to lead to a better therapeutic result (Høglend, P. Hersoug, A.G., Bøgwald, K.P., Amlo, S., Marble, A., Sørbye, Ø., Røssberg, J.I.,, Ulberg, R., Gabbard, G. & Crits-Christoph, P. (2011).
+Character problems of the patient (or psychotherapist) may interfere with the formation of a trusting therapeutic alliance, and the therapist’s skill in addressing these difficulties in the therapeutic relationship has been shown to lead to a better therapeutic result (cf. Høglend, P. Hersoug, A.G., Bøgwald, K.P., Amlo, S., Marble, A., Sørbye, Ø., Røssberg, J.I.,, Ulberg, R., Gabbard, G. & Crits-Christoph, P. (2011).
 Effects of Transference Work in the Context of Therapeutic Alliance and Quality of Object Relations.
 Journal of Consulting and Clinical Psychology 79, 697–706).

 - Interactions between patient and psychotherapist: The interaction between patient and psychotherapist can be productive or stagnant in a number of different, complex ways.
 How responsive each participant is to the other, how distant each one feels from the other, and the extent to which patient and psychotherapist can reflect on their experiences in the here-and-now can all have different effects depending on the context of the relationship.
 As patient and psychotherapist engage in their conversations, the conversations themselves affect how they each relate to one another, and these changes in relatedness can be helpful in understanding aspects of the patient’s experience.

 - How do patients benefit: Patients in psychotherapy do not just experience improvements in their symptoms and the issues for which they may have sought treatment in the first place.
 In addition, they learn how to feel less stuck, develop insight into how their mind works, develop a heightened sense of self and improved self-confidence, a more adaptive sense of who they are, and more effective and versatile ways of understanding and relating to others (Connolly, M.B. & Strupp, H.H.
 (1996).
 Cluster Analysis of Patient Reported Psychotherapy Outcomes.
 Psychotherapy Research, 6, 30-42).
-Thus, positive changes from treatment cannot be known at the outset, even though in most cases, these changes are greatly valued after psychotherapy has completed.
+Thus, many positive changes from treatment cannot be known at the outset, even though in most cases, these changes are greatly valued after psychotherapy has completed.

 PRC Psychotherapy Manual